ply-ct/ply/README.md

 ## REST API Automated Testing

-## Reappearing Soon
+## Reappearing Very Soon
-Ply is undergoing a significant revamp.
-Check back in a few weeks.
+Ply's revamp is almost complete.
+Check back in a week or two for updated docs.